cmpear/Earthquakes/README.md

 # Create geom_timeline and geom_timeline_labels
 This package has two geoms for creating a timeline visualizing the quake data.
 It also supports creating several timelines simultaneously by including a y variable in the aesthetics.
 The labels geom simply adds labels to a n_max cases from the data (the n_max largest or random).
 # Creates a map file for visualizing quake data
-This package also includes an interacting mapping function using leaflet for visualizing quake data geospatially.
+This package also includes an interacting mapping function using leaflet for visualizing geospatial quake data.